Second Boer War: Canada

-A total of around 8000 Canadians arrived in South Africa to fight for Britain.
-These arrived in two contingents: the first on 30 October 1899, the second on 21 January 1900.
-A third contongent of cavalry (Strathcona's Horse) embarked for South Africa on 16/17 March 1900.
+Around 8,000 Canadians arrived in South Africa to fight for Britain.
+These arrived in contingents: the first on 30 October 1899, the second on 21 January 1900.
+A third contingent of cavalry (Strathcona's Horse) embarked on 16/17 March 1900.
 They remained until May 1902.
-With approximately 7,368 soldiers in a combat situation, the conflict became the largest military engagement involving Canadian soldiers from the time of Confederation until the Great War.
-Eventually, 270 of these soldiers died in the course of the Boer War.
+With approximately 7,368 soldiers and 12 nurses in a combat zone, the conflict became the largest engagement involving Canadian soldiers from the time of Confederation until the Great War.
+It was also the first time since the Mahdist War that Canadians had been deployed overseas.
+270 Canadian soldiers died during the war.

-The Canadian public was initially divided on the decision to go to war as some citizens did not want Canada to become Britain's 'tool' for engaging in armed conflicts.
-Many Anglophone citizens were pro-Empire, and wanted the prime minister, Sir Wilfrid Laurier, to support the British in their conflict.
-On the other hand, many Francophone citizens felt threatened by the continuation of British imperialism to their national sovereignty.
+The arrival and movement of troops was widely documented by war photographers.
+English-born, and later Canadian, Inglis Sheldon-Williams was one of the most notable, documenting movement of hundreds of troops to Africa.

-In the end, to appease the citizens who wanted war and to avoid angering those who oppose it, Laurier sent 1,000 volunteers under the command of Lieutenant Colonel William Otter to aid the confederation in its war to 'liberate' the peoples of the Boer controlled states in South Africa.
+The Canadian public was initially divided on the decision to go to war, as some did not want Canada to become Britain's 'tool' for engaging in armed conflicts.
+Many Anglophone citizens were pro-Empire, and wanted prime minister Sir Wilfrid Laurier to support the British.
+Many Francophone citizens felt threatened by the continuation of British imperialism to their national sovereignty.
+In the end, to appease citizens who wanted war and avoid angering those against it, Laurier sent 1,000 volunteers under the command of Lieutenant Colonel William Otter to aid the confederation in its war to 'liberate' the peoples of the Boer controlled states in South Africa.
 The volunteers were provided to the British if the latter paid costs of the battalion after it arrived in South Africa.